hashicorp/nomad/website/source/docs/secrets/ssh/index.html.md

 ### Automate it!

-Creation of new key, saving it in a file and establishing an SSH session will all be done via a single Vault CLI.
+Creation of new key, saving it in a file and establishing an SSH session will all be done via a single Nomad CLI.

 ```shell
 $ vault ssh -role dynamic_key_role username@ip